hamburger

 Do I need to submit any hardcopies during the purchase of a two wheeler insurance policy online?

-We are as document averse as you are.
-For a new policy, you don’t have to do any documentation.
+For a new policy, you don’t have to submit any hardcopies as all documentation is done online.

 How soon will the two wheeler insurance policy reach me if I buy it online?